asem-hamid/learn-c/content/07-array/06-matrix-multiplication.md

            }

   ```
-  for understanding i take j and x
+  for understanding I use j and x